The NFL's 25 Greatest Quarterbacks of All-Time

 4. John Elway, 1983-98

 Record 148-82-1 Playoff 14-7 Stat Total Comp 4,123 Att.
 7,250 % 56.9 Yard 51,475 TD 300 INT 226 Rat.
 79.9 GWD 46 Rush 3,407 TD 33

 A two-sport standout at Stanford, Elway spent a season in the New York Yankees' farm system before ultimately deciding to take his chances in the NFL.
 He was selected No. 1 overall in the 1983 NFL Draft by the Baltimore Colts.
 Elway was quickly traded to the Broncos, having never played a single down for the Colts.
 He would spend all 16 seasons of his Hall of Fame career in Denver, where he would go on to play in five Super Bowls.
 He won two (XXXII, XXXIII), including being named MVP of Super Bowl XXXIII, the final game of his playing career.
 He was selected for nine Pro Bowls, was a three-time All-Pro honoree, and took home NFL MVP honors in 1987.
 The 2004 Pro Football Hall of Fame inductee excelled as both a passer and a runner.
 His 3,407 rushing yards rank sixth among quarterbacks.
 The athletic signal-caller, renowned for his legendary rocket arm, ranks among the top passers in NFL history in several categories as well.
-He currently serves as the Executive Vice President of Football Operation and General Manager for the Broncos, who just won their third Lombardi Trophy in beating the Carolina Panthers in Super Bowl 50.
+He currently serves as the Executive Vice President of Football Operations and General Manager for the Broncos, who won their third Lombardi Trophy by defeating the Carolina Panthers in Super Bowl 50.